Visiting the Zoo

 Creating (Remote) Connections: Z-Learning — The Wild Side of E-Learning

-As we navigate our new nomal, online adventure still awaits!
-Join us each weekday live at 10am EST on the Riverbanks Facebook page or catch a recorded segment on the Riverbanks homepage as we discover new ways to Zoo and Garden.
-From live features to behind-the-scenes peeks to fun too-cute-to-handle… we’re bringing Riverbanks to you including an activity you can do at home.
+Online adventure awaits!
+Follow along on the Riverbanks Facebook page or watch one of our segments on YouTube as we discover the Zoo and Garden.
+From live features to behind-the-scenes peeks to fun too-cute-to-handle… we’re bringing Riverbanks to you!

-We are so excited to begin re-opening and look forward to seeing you at the Zoo and Garden!
+We look forward to seeing you at the Zoo and Garden!
 Care is at the heart of our mission.
-We thank you for your patience, understanding and support as we work to re-open while protecting our people, our animals and our community.
+We thank you for your patience, understanding and support as we strive to deliver the best possible experience while ensuring the safety of our guests, staff and the animals.

-Riverbanks relies on admissions and memberships for operations and to care for and feed the animals, making community support more important than ever.
-If you would like to help the Zoo and Garden, please consider making a donation in any amount.
-Thank you.
+Riverbanks relies on membership and admission to help feed and care for the animals and support vital park operations.
+If you would like to help the Zoo and Garden recover from the impacts of extended closure, please consider making a donation in any amount.
+Thank you for your consideration and support.

 Disclaimer: Riverbanks is taking every precaution necessary to ensure the health and well-being of our guests, staff and the animals related to highly contagious COVID-19 disease.
 All guests must practice personal safety during their visit.
 Visitors to the Zoo and Garden are assuming all risks associated with exposure to COVID-19.